w3c/openscreenprotocol/templates/discovery.md

 # Presentation API functionality

-Describe how the transport meets
+Describe how the discovery protocol meets
 [functional requirements for the Presentation API](../requirements.md#presentation-display-availability) for presentation display availability.

 # Remote Playback API functionality

-Describe how the transport meets functional requirements for the Remote Playback API.
+Describe how the discovery protocol meets functional requirements for the Remote Playback API.

 **TODO:** Fill in when Remote Playback equirements are known.
 See [Issue #3](https://github.com/webscreens/openscreenprotocol/issues/3).